awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose.md

 + `links` \(Not valid for tasks using the Fargate launch type\)
 + `log_driver` \(Compose file version 1 only\)
 + `log_opt` \(Compose file version 1 only\)
-+ `logging` \(Compose file version 2 only\)
++ `logging` \(Compose file version 2 and 3\)
   + `driver`
   + `options`
 + `mem_limit` \(in bytes\)
+**Note**
+If you are using the Compose version 3 format, `mem_limit` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](#cmd-ecs-cli-compose-ecsparams)\.
 + `mem_reservation` \(in bytes\)
+**Note**
+If you are using the Compose version 3 format, `mem_reservation` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](#cmd-ecs-cli-compose-ecsparams)\.
 + `ports`
 + `privileged` \(Not valid for tasks using the Fargate launch type\)
 + `read_only`
 + `security_opt`
-+ `shm_size` \(Not valid for tasks using the Fargate launch type\)
++ `shm_size` \(Compose file version 1 and 2 only and not valid for tasks using the Fargate launch type\)
 + `tmpfs` \(Not valid for tasks using the Fargate launch type\)
 + `ulimits`
 + `user`
 + `volumes`
-+ `volumes_from`
++ `volumes_from` \(Compose file version 1 and 2 only\)
 + `working_dir`

 **Important**
 The `build` directive is not supported at this time\.

 For more information about Docker compose file syntax, see the [Compose file reference](https://docs.docker.com/compose/compose-file/#/compose-file-reference) in the Docker documentation\.

-**Note**
-Ensure that you are using the latest version of the Amazon ECS CLI to use all configuration options\.

 **Important**
 Some features described may only be available with the latest version of the ECS CLI\.
 To obtain the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 ## Using Amazon ECS Parameters<a name="cmd-ecs-cli-compose-ecsparams"></a>

 Since there are certain fields in an Amazon ECS task definition that do not correspond to fields in a Docker compose file, you can specify those values using the `--ecs-params` flag\.
-By default, the command looks for an ECS params file in the current directory, called `ecs-params.yml`\.
+By default, the command looks for an ECS parameters file in the current directory named `ecs-params.yml`\.
+However, you can also specify a different file name or path to an ECS parameters file with the `--ecs-params` option\.

 Currently, the file supports the follow schema:

 ```
 version: 1